BRAINCHN/DAIO/README.md

 # DAIO: Decentralized Autonomous Intelligent Organization

+This project is alpha and is posted for research purposes only.
+There are intentional errors in the compile to make sure this does not get set free before the audit

 a framework for Decentralized Agency

 The Decentralized Autonomous Intelligent Organization (DAIO) is an advanced governance model that combines fractionalized NFT voting and token-based ERC20 governance with AI influence.
 The system is designed to enable decentralized decision-making for organizations where both human and AI votes play a role in reaching consensus.